-What is Duodenal Cancer?
+So what is Duodenal Cancer?
 Understanding This Rare Condition

-Standard Treatment Options: Surgery, Chemotherapy, and Radiation
+Standard Treatments Are Surgery, Chemotherapy, and Radiation Therapy

 TACE – Precision Therapy for Liver Metastasіs

-During the procedure, specialists:
+During the procedure, specialists do the following:

-- Navigate imaging-guided catheters to tumor-feeding vessels
+- Easily navigate imaging-guided catheters to tumor feeding vessels

-This localized approach offers significant advantages:
+The localized approach has several advantages:

 - Blood vessel occlusion creates a dual effect of starving tumor cells while trapping medication at the target site